kunjankanani/E-Learning-System/README.md

 **How to run the Project:**
 1. Clone this repo using
    - `https://github.com/kunjankanani/E-Learning-System.git`
-2. Install Netbeans 8.2
+2. Install Netbeans
-3. Use WAMP server.
+3. Use XAMPP server.
 4. First create the MySql database on XAMPP server using the sql file in the repo
 5. And then build and run the LoadingScreen.java or Main.java file from the IDE.